illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp2.md

 This part of the MP will reinforce the mathematical notion of geometric transforms.

 Complete the following written problems.
-You must show your work and all intermediate results.
-Do not convert intermediate results to decimals.
-All intermediate results are simple enough to be representable as symbolic expressions.
+You must show your work and all intermediate results in symbolic form.
+Do not convert results to decimals.

 Submit your answers as a PDF.
 We recommend using LaTeX to typeset your mathematics.

-1. (4 pts) In one sentence, explain what the following homogeneous transformation accomplishes when applied to a point
+1. (6 pts) In one sentence, explain what the following homogeneous transformation accomplishes when applied to a point
 $$(x, y, z)$$,
 in terms of yaw, pitch, roll, and translation.
 $$